Me So Horny

 Irene Scruggs - "Good Grinding".

 Below is one from the 1950s (1957?); I don’t remember how I found it on YouTube.
 "Faye Richmonde was an American nightclub singer, known for her risqué recordings in the 1950s."
 The name of this song is called My Pussy Belongs to Daddy.
-Back then, those records had to be sold under the counter, and record shop owners could be fined, jailed, or lose their businesses if they were caught selling them.
-These days, Faye would have been a millionaire celebrity.
+Back then, those records had to be sold under store counters, and record shop owners could be fined, jailed, or lose their businesses if they were caught selling them.
+These days, Faye would have been a millionaire R&B celebrity.

 It was surprising for me to learn that record shops were still being raided for selling “obscene music” during the late 80s and early 90s.
 It’s been said that 2 Live Crew “took a bullet” for hip-hop when they fought their obscenity case with the U.S. government and won.
 The fact is, however, they took a bullet for the entire music industry.
 Their case forced the government to acknowledge the First Amendment rights of musicians across all genres.
 In fact, their case is what led record labels to start putting parental advisory stickers on albums.
 Not surprisingly, the sticker idea backfired, since young audiences were already seeking uncensored music; the stickers made it easier for them to find it.

-Hyperpop for me is like having a brain boner and an eargasm, it's lubed, lewd lyrics slide into your ear hole, leaving a viscous snail trail inside your brain.
+Hyperpop for me is like having a brain boner followed by an eargasm, its lubed, lewd lyrics slide into your ear hole, leaving a viscous snail trail inside your brain, sending your synapses into paroxysms of pleasure.
 Having been diagnosed with AuDHD around the same time I had started listening to it, I wondered if there might be a connection between the two.
 Recently (late in 2025), I read an article that suggested there is a neurological connection to ADHD.
 I recommend reading Legacy Russell's Glitch Feminism: A Manifesto for more info on the subject.
 You don’t have to be a woman or a feminist to read it; the book provides a wealth of information that neurodivergent people of every gender can learn from.
 You can read this short article, which briefly discusses the book and Legacy Russell’s theories.
 If the article piques your interest in Legacy’s book, there should be a link on that page to purchase it.

-About a decade ago, the idea of publishing an e-magazine similar to Neuerotica was inspired by Miley Cyrus.
-Her music at the time, and the photographs she took for Lebanon-based Plastik magazine, were what did it for me.
-However, I was persuaded to publish a luxury e-magazine instead, but when the COVID-19 pandemic struck, it wiped out the six years of success I had built.
+More than a decade ago, the idea of publishing an e-magazine similar to Neuerotica was inspired by Miley Cyrus.
+Her music at the time and the photographs she took for Lebanon-based Plastik magazine did it for me.
+However, I was persuaded to publish a luxury e-magazine instead.
+When the COVID-19 pandemic struck, it wiped out the six years of success I had built.
 Its demise left me with nothing to do but get high and listen to new music, which, one day, led me to BFF by Slayyyter, featuring Ayesha Erotica.
 I (repeatedly) listened to the entire album, but that song inspired me to return to my old project.
 Apple Music's recommendations for “similar” artists led me to hyperpop, which is how I ended up listening to the artists you see in the gallery above and more.
 While I am familiar with A.G.
 Cook and how PC music led to hyperpop’s birth, I didn’t learn about either until almost a year later

 There’s no way I can fully express how much hyperpop music has impacted my life.
-If any hyperpop recording artists are reading this, thank you!
+I’m If any hyperpop recording artists are reading this, thank you!
+My happiness is all your fault.
+Kidding!
 I owe you an immense debt of gratitude.
 It’s been a life-changing experience for this “old man” that I will forever treasure (I know, I know!
 I’m gushing!
-It can’t be helped).
-It was a pleasure and an honor to interview the few that I have, and I’m looking forward to interviewing more of you in the near future.
+I’ll stop now).
+Neuerotica would not exist had it not been for you all.
+It was a pleasure and an honor to interview the few underground pop musicians that I have, and I’m looking forward to interviewing more of you in the near future.
 Please don’t ever stop.

-(Special shoutout to experimental British duo Let’s Eat Grandma, whose “Hot Pink” song pointed me to Slayyyter and Ayesha.)
+(Special shoutout to experimental British duo Let’s Eat Grandma, whose “Hot Pink” song led me to Slayyyter and Ayesha.)